 “Abdul Asks” is an Instagram Live series that looks at sharing personal finance stories to showcase an individual’s financial journeys but also to have honest and open conversations about money.
-This first episode features our own Galina, an investment manager, talks about her current goals and timelines for her personal finance.
+This first episode features our own Galina, our in-house Investment Manager, talking about her current goals and timelines for her personal finance.

 Abdul: Hey everyone!
 Hope you’re all keeping well and safe.
 I’m Abdul.
-I’m the new community manager here at Claro.
-And we have some exciting new content coming your way very soon.
+I’m the Community Manager here at Claro.
 Today, we have the first in our Abdul Asks series where we’ll be talking to people at different points in their financial journey, but also varying degrees of financial knowledge.
-So our guest today is our very own Galina, but I’ll let her introduce herself.
+So our guest today is our very own Invest Manager Galina, but I’ll let her introduce herself.
 And we’ll get straight into the questions.

 Galina: Hello, my name is Galina.
-And I’m the investment manager here Claro.
-A little bit about myself, well I moved to London and to the UK just recently.
+And I’m the Investment Manager here Claro.
+A little bit about myself… I moved to London just recently.
 So I feel like this is definitely an interesting journey for me.
 And it’s something that I’m also learning myself.
 I have a very deep knowledge of finance, financial products and finances because I have a financial education.
 And I’m also a CFA, which looks at portfolio management designations.
 I spent a lot of time learning all of that and feel quite comfortable about it.
 And my previous experience in banking, again, and I have quite a wide geographical exposure and lived in Eastern Europe and North America, in Asia and across Europe before moving to London.
 So that’s a little bit about me.

 Abdul: Amazing.
-Well, you have a lot of financial experience, but what are your current financial goals.
+Well, as an Investment Manager, you clearly have a lot of financial experience, but what are your current financial goals?

 Galina: So as I mentioned earlier, I just moved to the UK and I just completed a very costly MBA programme.
 So the two things that I really want to achieve in the next couple of years will be one, to pay off my student loan.
 And I was fortunate that my family was able to help me but I also have outstanding, like a larger funding loan, for my MBA.
 And the other thing is, I would love to save up for a house.
 Again, starting my new life here are definitely two goals that I’m looking to achieve.

 Abdul: That sounds good.
-And then with those goals, what is the timeline to reach them?
+And then with those goals, what is your timeline to reach them?

 Galina: I think it’s more of a medium-term goal.
 So within five years, I’m planning to do that.
-And then start thinking about family and you know, kids education, but I don’t have them yet.
+And then start thinking about family and you know, my future kids’ education, but I don’t have them yet.
 So I think I want to take a staged approach where I first want to pay off my debt, get a house, and then think about my future family.

 Abdul: Yeah, that’s exciting.
-And now with these timelines, obviously, this is sometimes hard to gauge when you are just in your financial career or journey, but how have you allocated your available savings to these goals that you want to reach?
+And now with these timelines, obviously, this is sometimes hard to gauge when you are just in your financial career or journey, but how have you allocated your savings to these goals?

 Galina: So I took quite a simple approach.
 And I think I’m testing it right now.
 Because again, I just moved in summer.
 So I feel how I approach it.
 I did some budgeting in terms of you know, what my place is going to cost, what the expenses are going to be required for me when I’m in the UK.
 And my allocation is one-third of my living expenses.
 One third goes to my savings, and then one third going to pay off my existing loan.
 So I do want to pay it off faster than the term that I have.
 But yeah.

 Abdul: Nice.
-And then have you decided, or when you are deciding, how you invest your money, how do you do that?
-So how do you decide where you save and where you invest?
+And then have you decided, or when you are deciding, how you invest your money?
+How do you decide where you save and where you invest?

-Galina: And I think investment return is the most important thing for me because I’m quite knowledgeable in terms of the structure of the product.
+Galina: And I think investment return is the most important thing for me because I’m quite knowledgeable in terms of the structure of the product, given my experience as an Investment Manager.
 That’s definitely my main goal and the convenience of managing the funds from one platform.
 I personally don’t like to have a million different accounts and managing one asset from one side, and then the other asset on the other side.
 So that’s why it’s the second important factor and third is the user experience.
 I want something easy to understand. fast and convenient.